Shubhamsraut/Shubhamsraut/README.md

 Business Analyst with **2+ years** of experience turning business questions into actionable decisions.
 I partner with product, sales, and ops to define KPIs, build self‑serve dashboards, and deliver clear narratives that move the needle.

-I’m also leaning hard into the **automation era** - using Python/SQL scripts, scheduled notebooks, and lightweight agents to remove repetitive work, trigger proactive alerts, and keep stakeholders in the loop.
+I’m also leaning hard into the **automation era**—using Python/SQL scripts, scheduled notebooks, and lightweight agents to remove repetitive work, trigger proactive alerts, and keep stakeholders in the loop.

 **Focus areas**